 What did reviewers say?

 The reviews on Amazon are mixed with a heavy leaning towards the positive.
 Most of the complaints seem to be that it is jumbled, and not ‘happy’, but given the subject matter and the autobiographical nature of this book, I don’t see how it could have been different.
-I felt very clearly like it was showing what it felt like to live with mental illness.
+I felt it simply showed what it feels like to live with mental illness.
 And the author was very honest about what she went through.

 Some professional reviewers said: